Meizzosama/Habits-App/README.md

-# ToDo List App - Flutter
+# Habits App - Flutter

 ![Screenshot_20231005_111037](https://github.com/Meizzosama/Todo-App/assets/100303780/86622ae6-f27d-4222-9705-e1162a64276e)

-A simple ToDo List app built with Flutter.
+A simple Habits app built with Flutter.
 This app allows users to create, update, and delete tasks to help keep track of their daily Habits and activities.

 ## Features